ajmyers/tm1cm/README.md

 Once the migrate command completes, use the 'ls' command to see what operations are available.

-NOTE: Operations that are NOT staged are in <span style="color:red">red</span>, whereas staged operations are in NOTE: Operations that are staged are show in <span style="color:green">green</span>.
+NOTE: Operations that are NOT staged are in <span style="color:red">red</span>, whereas staged operations are in <span style="color:green">green</span>.
 By default, there are no staged operations

 ```
 (tm1cm) $ ls